Welcome to Reception

 While maths skills are taught daily through short sessions and as part of our daily routines, the children reinforce their understanding of mathematical concepts in their independent learning or in adult-initiated tasks.
 Maths occurs spontaneously throughout the day.
 Children might be writing numbers on whiteboards or in chalks on the playground.
 You might spot someone using pattern blocks to create designs, or even counting toys and sharing them with a friend.

-The children develop skills in ICT using both ipads and desktop PC's with a mouse (which also help to develop their hand-eye coordination and dexterity as well).
-They use our interactive whiteboard to explore a range of activities and games linking to developing their skills in maths, phonics and creativity, and enjoy exploring voice recorders, cameras, Beebots and remote-control vehicles to develop their skills and understanding.
+The children develop skills in ICT using tablets.
+They use our interactive whiteboard to explore a range of activities and games linking to developing their skills in maths, phonics and creativity, and enjoy exploring Beebots and remote-control vehicles to develop their skills and understanding.

 As well as our adult focussed and their child-initiated learning, the children also enjoy a number of additional discrete activities each week:

-PE is timetabled for Tuesday mornings with our Sports Coach, Lawrence Clark.
+PE is timetabled for Tuesday mornings with our Sports Coach, Laurence Clark.

 Library takes place on Friday - so please can your child have their library books in school on this day if they wish to change them.